 - Statutory Declaration as part of the Pharmaceutical Society of Ireland / PSI (Pharmacy Regulator) registration process, plus (if required) certifying that the passport photographs are a true likeness of the applicant as a ‘legal professional’

 - Statutory Declaration as part of taking up a new job – or promotion – with the HSE

 - Statutory Declarations required as part of the ‘de facto visa / defacto visa’ application process, wherein three people sign in the same place at the same time, before the same Commissioner for Oaths (we are available in the evenings, which makes our service very useful for this form)

-- Statutory Declarations required as part of the Zambrano residency applicaiton process wherein a non-EU parent of an Irish born child living in Ireland is applying for residency.
+- Statutory Declarations required as part of the Zambrano residency application process wherein a non-EU parent of an Irish-born child living in Ireland is applying for residency.

 - For anyone working in School – The Department of Education Model Statutory Declaration of Character which ‘must be completed prior to a person being appointed to any teaching or non-teaching position with a school authority’